Lexus RC: GT3

 In 2014, Lexus unveiled the RC F GT3 concept, a racing version of the RC F developed by Lexus and in-house motorsport tuning subsidiary Technocraft for participation the Group GT3 category.
 It was unveiled at the 2014 Geneva International Motor Show.
 The Lexus was officially homologated for GT3 competition in 2017, after a few models had competed in the Super GT GT300 class and the SP-X class of VLN.

 It competed for four years in the Blancpain GT Series and GT World Challenge Europe with Emil Frey Racing and Tech 1 Racing until 2020, when competition with the RC F GT3 in Europe ended after Lexus withdrew their European customer support that year.
-The car has also competed in the IMSA SportsCar Championship since 2017, taking the GTD Pro Manufacturers' title in 2023 with Vasser Sullivan Racing, and currently competes in the 2024 FIA World Endurance Championship in the LMGT3 class with Akkodis ASP Team.
+The car has also competed in the IMSA SportsCar Championship since 2017, taking the GTD Pro Manufacturers' title in 2023 with Vasser Sullivan Racing, and currently competes in the 2026 FIA World Endurance Championship in the LMGT3 class with Akkodis ASP Team.
 The RC F GT3 also races domestically in Super GT and Super Taikyu Series.

-As of 2025, it is one of the longest serving GT3 race cars, having raced for a total of nine years since its debut.
-It is set to be replaced by a new Lexus-badged GT3 car based on the Toyota GR GT3 concept.
+As of 2026, it is one of the longest serving GT3 race cars, having raced for a total of ten years since its debut.
+It is set to be replaced by the Toyota GR GT3.